Ferré Gola: 2019–2022: COVID-19 response, Casino de Paris concert, and Dynastie Volume 1

-2023–2024: from Dynastie 2 Volume 1 to Dynastie 2 Volume 2
+2023–2024: Dynastie 2 Volume 1, Dynastie 2 Volume 2

-During an interview with musical pundits of Elengi Ya CongoTV on 30 November 2022, Gola revealed that the first volume of his sixth studio album, Dynastie 2, was almost finished and would include collaborations with South African amapiano artists and former Wenge Musica Maison Mère bandmates.
-To boost the album's promotion, Gola launched the single "Bizorbi" on 20 January 2023, which amassed one million views in six days.
-"Bizorbi" gained more widespread acclaim following his concert at Salle Elmas in Évreux, France on 11 February 2023, where he delivered a distinctive rendition of the song, triggering a trend on social media known as the "#Bizorbichallenge" on TikTok, Instagram, and YouTube, which was embraced by celebrities such as Cameroonian singer Blanche Bailly, Nigerian actress Ruth Kadiri, Nigerian singer Iyanya, and others.
-On 7 June, he organized an American tour with Jet Set for two concerts scheduled for 10–11 June at Lincoln Square Mall in Urbana, Illinois.
+During an interview with musical pundits of Elengi Ya CongoTV on 30 November 2022, Ferré Gola revealed that the first volume of his sixth studio album, Dynastie 2, was almost finished and would include collaborations with South African amapiano artists and former Wenge Musica Maison Mère bandmates.
+To boost the album's promotion, Ferré Gola launched the single "Bizorbi" on 20 January 2023, which amassed one million views in six days.
+"Bizorbi" gained more widespread acclaim following his concert at Salle Elmas in Évreux, France, on 11 February, where he delivered a distinctive rendition of the song, triggering a trend on social media known as the "#Bizorbichallenge" on TikTok, Instagram, and YouTube, which was embraced by celebrities such as Cameroonian singer Blanche Bailly, Nigerian actress Ruth Kadiri, Nigerian singer Iyanya, and others.
+On 7 June, he organized an American tour with Jet Set for two concerts, scheduled for 10–11 June at Lincoln Square Mall in Urbana, Illinois.